 Damage Waiver and Release

 DAMAGE WAIVER AND RELEASE.
-I acknowledge that packing, loading, transporting and unloading property creates certain risks to my property, myself, and anyone present at locations being serviced.
-Property and items may be broken, dropped, scraped, torn, scratched, lost or otherwise damaged.
-No liability shall be provided for the mechanical or electrical derangements of pianos, radios, clocks, computers, refrigerators, televisions, electrical devices, washers/dryers, or other instruments or appliances unless evidenced by external damage to such equipment.
-The Company will also not be responsible for the risk or loss of cash, checks, documents, tickets, deeds, manuscripts, blue prints, plans, specifications, or other valuable papers.
-Neither jewels, jewelry, gems, precious metals, gold, silver or platinum articles (including household goods such as silverware, coffee service sets, trays, candlesticks and dishes) watches, precious stones, pearls, furs or garments trimmed with fur, currency, money, bullion, bonds, notes, stock, stock certificates or other securities, accounts bills, bills of exchange, evidence of debt, credit cards, stamp-postage, stamp collections, revenue, trading-or letter or packets of letters not specifically listed on the shipping document by description and value.
+I acknowledge that packing, loading, transporting, and unloading property creates certain risks to my property, myself, and anyone present at locations being serviced.
+Property and items may be broken, dropped, scraped, torn, scratched, lost, or otherwise damaged.
+No liability shall be provided for the mechanical or electrical derangements of pianos, radios, clocks, computers, refrigerators, televisions, electrical devices, washers/dryers, or other instruments or appliances.
+The Company will also not be responsible for the risk or loss of cash, checks, documents, tickets, deeds, manuscripts, blueprints, plans, specifications, or other valuable papers.
+Neither jewels, jewelry, gems, precious metals, gold, silver or platinum articles (including household goods such as silverware, coffee service sets, trays, candlesticks, and dishes) watches, precious stones, pearls, furs or garments trimmed with fur, currency, money, bullion, bonds, notes, stock, stock certificates or other securities, accounts bills, bills of exchange, evidence of debt, credit cards, stamp-postage, stamp collections, revenue, trading-or letter or packets of letters not specifically listed on the shipping document by description and value.
 Or alcohol, prescription medications, damages to fur or items lined with fur, particleboard furniture, firearms and/or ammunition, and any other personal items of value.
 COMPANY STRONGLY RECOMMENDS THAT YOU PERSONALLY MOVE ITEMS OF SIGNIFICANT MONETARY OR PERSONAL WORTH.

 I, for myself, my heirs, successors, executors, and subrogates, hereby KNOWINGLY AND INTENTIONALLY WAIVE AND RELEASE, INDEMNIFY AND HOLD HARMLESS COMPANY, its directors, officers, agents, employees and volunteers from and against any and all claims, actions, causes of action, liabilities, suits, expenses (including reasonable attorneys’ fees) for damages to my property or person resulting from COMPANY’S NEGLIGENCE during the move or resulting from an improperly installed home appliance.